 - Leaders in Cerebrovascular Disease Care

 Loyola's neurology and neurosurgery services are nationally recognized for providing exceptional care to our patients and training future leaders in neurosciences.
-In addition, our Stroke Center is accredited as an Advanced Primary Stroke Center.
+Loyola University Medical Center is certified by The Joint Commission as a comprehensive stroke center.

 Advanced Expertise to Diagnose and Treat Cerebrovascular Diseases

 Loyola Medicine provides comprehensive, multidisciplinary care for cerebrovascular diseases and disorders.

 Cerebrovascular (neurovascular) disease refers to any disease of the blood vessels that supply blood to the brain, particularly the arteries.
 For example, a stroke occurs when a blood vessel in the brain is blocked (called an ischemic stroke) or bursts (called a hemorrhagic stroke).
 A transient ischemic attack (TIA, or mini-stroke) happens when blood flow to part of the brain is blocked or reduced for a short time.

 - Arteriovenous dural fistula (AVDF)

 - Moyamoya disease